Bishkek, Kyrgyzstan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you find the correct kind.
-Most adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and F. Be careful to choose the necessary type.
+Most adapters currently sold are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most places.

 Luggage scale to avoid fees